kablachut/AI-based-threat-detection/README.md

 Default credentials are (admin, admin)

-The threat detection module is the threat_detection.py script, this script runs a pcap file, processes the dat, generates predictions and provide them to Graylog.
+The threat detection module is the threat_detection.py script, this script runs a pcap file, processes the data, generates predictions and provide them to Graylog.